SELECTION OF QUESTIONS AND ANSWERS

 They can learn a lot, especially what they cannot learn elsewhere.

 The two pillars of kungfu training are combat application and internal force training.
-By the end of the course, participants will be able to apply kungfu for combat, and have internal force.
+By the end of the course, which only take a few days, participants will be able to apply kungfu for combat, and have internal force.
 It is incredible but true.

 Initially I offered the Intensive Shaolin Kungfu Course for instructors, so that they could teach genuine kungfu with combat application and internal force.
 However, not many instructors from other schools attended the Intensive Shaolin Kungfu Course.
 I give an offer, but if they do not want the offer, it is their right and their business.
 Most participants who attend the course now are from our school, Shaolin Wahnam.